 - Sell your old stuff online or have a garage sale

 These are just a few ways you can save up some extra money for travel!
-If you’re willing to get creative, there are many more things you can do.
+If you’re willing to get creative, there are many more things you can do to earn extra money.

 Step 6: Track your progress.